-- 1. Consent is not required use of the premises home office as on-premises licence catering service. - 2.
-Police and council have no objections - 3.
+- 1. Council advised that they have no objection to the liquor licence. - 2.
 No public submissions were received relating to any matters with the application. - 4.
-The licensed premises will be a home office where sales invoices are processed on-line.
+The licensed premises will be a commercial office where sales invoices are processed online.
 The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.